BCI-Innovation/biometricscloud-apidocs-hugo/content/api/api-16-account/index.md

 `weight_in_kg` | The user's weight measured in kilogram units.
 `body_mass_index` | The user's BMI.
 `body_fat_percentage` | The user's bofy fat percentage.
-`allergy_pks` | The list of primary key values for the allergies that the user has.
-See more about [allergy](https://github.com/BCI-Innovation/biometricscloud-apidocs-hugo/blob/master/content/api/api-13-allergy/index.md).
-Example: `1,2,3`.
-`illness_pks` | The list of primary key values for the illnesses that the user has.
-See more about [illnesses](https://github.com/BCI-Innovation/biometricscloud-apidocs-hugo/blob/master/content/api/api-14-illnesses/index.md).
-Example: `1,2,3`.

 ##### Success Response